Vincent2311/COMP2012H/README.md

 PA10: 94 mean: 91.78
 PA11: 100 mean: 83.35

 As you can see, my scores are dropping QwQ
-Good lck on my final
+Good luck on my final